 Teachers and other staff members will be provided information on signs and symptoms of COVID-19 in children so that appropriate action can be taken if children develop symptoms during the day.
 Students should be monitored for atypical symptoms and signs of COVID-19.
 Due to the wide range of symptoms for COVID-19 and evolving understanding of the disease, a low threshold for symptoms is advised.
-The Ministry of Health has provided a COVID-19 Screening Tool for Children in School and Child Care.
-This tool provides basic information only and contains recommendations for children to support decision making by parents/guardians about whether their child should attend school/childcare and/or needs to be tested for COVID-19.
-Details of the screening tool for children can be found HERE.
+Local public health is developing a Student Assessment Tool for parents that could also be used by teachers in this situation.

 Students will be instructed to speak to a staff member immediately if they are experiencing symptoms.

 If a student begins to experience symptoms of COVID-19 while attending school, it is recommended that they be immediately separated from others in a separate room until they can be picked up.
 In addition, where possible, anyone who is providing care to the individual should maintain a distance of at least two (2) metres/six (6) feet.
-Refer to COVID-19 Symptoms.